cwerner1/anonymous-1.0/readme.md

 Anonymous source tracker
 ========================

-Code for the anonymous source tracker formerly found at http://schaver.com/anonymous.
+Old code for the anonymous source tracker at http://schaver.com/anonymous.

+Check out the code for [the newer version](https://github.com/markschaver/anonymous).